 Step #4: Reloading the bashrc changes to the shell

-It is required that you have to reload the .bashrc file in order to make the changes available in your current shell.
-(Note, the changes will be available all the time when you open a new terminal/shell).
+It is required that you have to reload the .bashrc file to make the changes available in your current shell.
+(Note, the changes will always be available when you open a new terminal/shell).

 To reload .bashrc, use any one of the following methods,